-Once an investigation is completed, the investigator(s) will meet with the Associate Provost for Equity and Diversity and Title IX Coordinator and the Dean for Academic Advising and Student Conduct for cases involving students or the Executive Director for Equity and Inclusion, Equal Opportunity and Affirmative Action for cases involving employees.
-Based on that meeting, the

-Associate Provost for Equity and Diversity and Title IX Coordinator will make a decision as to what further process is warranted.
-If the Associate Provost for Equity and Diversity and Title IX Coordinator determines that the alleged incident is more properly handled pursuant to another university policy or procedure, the associate provost will direct the matter to the appropriate procedure or personnel.
+Once an investigation is completed, the investigator(s) will meet with the Title IX Coordinator and Equity and Diversity Officer.
+The Title IX Coordinator and Equity and Diversity Officer may convene this meeting prior to or after review of the evidence and completion of the investigative report as described in Section XII.D.
+Based on that meeting, the Title IX Coordinator and Equity and Diversity Officer will make a decision as to what further process is warranted.
+If the Title IX Coordinator and Equity and Diversity Officer determines that the alleged incident is more properly handled pursuant to another university policy or procedure, the Title IX Coordinator will direct the matter to the appropriate procedure or personnel.

-If the Associate Provost for Equity and Diversity and Title IX Coordinator determines that the allegations and available information warrant a continuation of the process, then the Associate Provost for Equity and Diversity and Title IX Coordinator may authorize consideration of informal resolution as described above, or may direct the complaint for a resolution without a hearing, or a formal hearing, based on the below criteria.
+If the Title IX Coordinator and Equity and Diversity Officer determines that the allegations and available information warrant a continuation of the process, then the Title IX Coordinator and Equity and Diversity Officer may authorize consideration of informal resolution as described above, or may direct the complaint for a resolution without a hearing, or a formal hearing, based on the below criteria.

-In cases other than those including allegations of Title IX Violations, the Associate Provost for Equity and Diversity and Title IX Coordinator may dismiss the complaint at this stage, or earlier (including during the course of the investigation) if warranted by evidence received during the investigation, if they determine that continuing with the complaint process is not warranted (cases involving Title IX Violation allegations remain subject to dismissal in accordance with Section VIII.B above).
+In cases other than those including allegations of Title IX Violations, the Title IX Coordinator and Equity and Diversity Officer may dismiss the complaint at this stage, or earlier (including during the course of the investigation) if warranted by evidence received during the investigation, if they determine that continuing with the complaint process is not warranted (cases involving Title IX Violation allegations remain subject to dismissal in accordance with Section VIII.B above).
 In such event the process will end, and the Complainant and Respondent will be so informed.
 This notice will include findings of fact and the rationale for the determination.
 A party may appeal a determination to end the process at this juncture in accordance with the appeal procedures set forth in this procedural document.
 If the process ends pursuant to this paragraph, supportive measures may still be available to the parties.